 This prairie icon travels under a number of names: the Bison, the American Bison, or (most commonly) the Buffalo.
 Once, famously, its herds blackened the Great Plains, sustaining the Plains Indians who hunted them.
 During the late 18th century, an estimated 60 million bison roamed the middle section of North America.
 Then came America’s westward expansion, and the huge herds were nearly exterminated, dwindling to less than 550 animals by 1889.
 Strenuous conservation efforts brought the bison back from the brink, and the population has rebounded to roughly a half-million animals.

-To hear an audio recording of a bison’s roar as captured by May Castelberry, visit YouTube or download the fully interactive PDF of this issue’s Mammals of the Prairie feature by using the hyperlink at the bottom of the web page.
+**To hear an audio recording of a bison’s roar as captured by May Castelberry, visit this YouTube link. **

 The American mink is a semi-aquatic animal endemic throughout much of North America.
 A member of the Mustelidae family, it is related to the otter, badger, marten, weasel, ferret, and wolverine, and like them is an aggressive carnivore, hunting rodents, fish, crustaceans, frogs, and birds.
 Male minks measure from 13 to 18 inches in body length, and weigh one to three pounds, while females usually measure from 12 to 15 inches and weigh between one and two pounds.
 The mink’s long streamlined body allows it to enter the burrows of prey and helps to reduce water resistance while it’s swimming.

 Though Mustelid species vary greatly in size, minks are typically small animals with short legs, short round ears, and thick fur which tends to be various shades of tawny, from dark to light, with color very evenly distributed over the body and a white chin and lower lip.